Cordell Hull: Secretary of State

 Hull won election to the Senate in 1930, but resigned from it in 1933 to become Secretary of State.
 Hull became one of Roosevelt's strongest Southern allies during the 1932 presidential campaign.

 Roosevelt named him Secretary of State and appointed him to lead the American delegation to the London Economic Conference, which then collapsed when Roosevelt rejected its main plans.
 In 1943, Hull served as United States delegate to the Moscow Conference.
-At all times, his main objective was to enlarge foreign trade and lower tariffs.
-The more important issue of the American role in World War II was handled by Roosevelt who worked through Sumner Welles, the second-ranking official at the State Department.
-Hull did not attend the summit meetings that Roosevelt had with Winston Churchill and Josef Stalin.
-In 1943, Hull finally destroyed Welles's career by threatening to expose his homosexuality.
+At times, his main objective was to enlarge foreign trade and lower tariffs.
+Some of the issues concerning the American role in World War II, were handled by Roosevelt working through Sumner Welles, the second-ranking official at the State Department, which caused conflicts between the two.
+Hull did not attend the summit meetings that Roosevelt had with Winston Churchill and Joseph Stalin.
+In 1943 Hull ended Welles's career at the State Department by threatening to expose allegations of his homosexuality dating back to 1941, and Hull threatened to resign if Welles was not let go due to the allegations and possibly concern that they could be used to blackmail Welles.

 In a speech in 1937, New York City Mayor Fiorello H. La Guardia said that brown-shirted Nazis ought to be featured as the "climax" of a chamber of horrors in the upcoming World's Fair.
 The Nazi government organ, Der Angriff, called the mayor a "Jewish Ruffian" who had been bribed by Jewish and Communistic agents and was a criminal disguised as an officeholder.
 In the ensuing exchanges, Hull sent a letter of regret to Berlin for intemperate comments on both sides, but he also explained the principle of freedom of speech.
 As the response of Nazi propaganda organs rose in pitch to include characterizing American women as "prostitutes," Hull sent a letter of protest to Berlin, which elicited an "explanation" but no apology.

 In 1938, Hull engaged in a dialog with Mexican Foreign Minister Eduardo Hay concerning the failure of Mexico to compensate Americans who lost farmlands during agrarian reforms in the late 1920s.
 He insisted that compensation must be "prompt, adequate and effective".
 Though the Mexican Constitution guaranteed compensation for expropriation or nationalization, nothing had yet been paid.
 While Hay admitted Mexico's responsibility, he replied that there is "no rule universally accepted in theory nor carried out in practice which makes obligatory the payment of immediate compensation...."
 The so-called "Hull formula" has been adopted in many treaties concerning international investment but is still controversial, especially in Latin American countries, which have historically subscribed to the Calvo doctrine, which suggests that compensation is to be decided by the host country and that as long as there is equality between nationals and foreigners and no discrimination, there can be no claim in international law.
 The tension between the Hull formula and the Calvo doctrine is still important in the law of international investment.